Looking for a foolproof classic meatloaf recipe that turns out juicy, tender, and full of flavor every time?👇👇

 Variations

-- Refrigerate – Let the meatloaf cool completely, then store it in an airtight container in the fridge for 3-4 days.
+- Refrigerate: Store in an airtight container for 3-4 days.

 Save Money Tip

 Want to stretch your grocery budget?
-Try swapping half the ground beef with canned drained lentils.
-They’re cheap, protein-packed, and surprisingly delicious—I do this all the time in my budget-friendly meatballs!
+Try swapping half the ground beef with canned, drained lentils.
+They're cheap, protein-packed, and surprisingly delicious.
+I do this all the time in my budget-friendly meatballs!

 Classic Meatloaf Recipe